PortiESP/GraphVizz/docs/dev-notes.md

 2. Add a new key to the `ROUTES` array in the `App.jsx` file.
    - The key will be the path of the route.
    - The value will be the component that will be rendered when the route is accessed.

+# Hamburger menu

+The hamburger menu is located in the header of the application.
+It is used to navigate between the different pages of the application or trigger certain actions.

+## Add a new menu item

+To add a new menu item we need to follow these steps in the `components/header/hamburger-menu/Hamburger.jsx` file:

+1. Create a new arrow function in the `HamburgerMenu` component that will be executed when the menu item is clicked.
+2. Import the icon that will be displayed next to the menu item.
+3. Add a new `<MenuItem>` component within the `<menu></menu>` tags.
+The component must contain the following properties:
+   - `label`: The text that will be displayed as the menu item.
+   - `onClick`: The arrow function created in step 1.
+   - `icon`: The icon imported in step 2.
+   - `shortcut`: The shortcut that will be displayed next to the menu item. (*Optional*)

+*Use the previous menu items as a reference to create the new one.*

+## Modal

+The modal component is used by the Hamburger menu to display additional information or actions.
+The modal is not reusable and is used only in the Hamburger menu.

+The modal is based on scenes defined in the `modal/Modal.jsx` file.

+### Add a new scene

+To add a new scene we need to follow these steps in the `components/header/hamburger-menu/modal/Modal.jsx` file:

+1. Create a component that will be the content of the scene in `modal/scenes` folder.
+2. Import the component created in step 1 in the `Modal.jsx` file.
+3. Add a new key to the `SCENES` object in the `Modal.jsx` file.
+   - The key will be the id (what ever you want) of the scene.
+   - The value will be the component created in step 1.

+To display the new scene, we need to call the `setModal` function with the id of the scene as a parameter in the `Hamburger.jsx` file, typically on the onClick event of a menu item.